myhdl/myhdl/doc/source/manual/conversion.rst

   self-checking unit tests, controlled by unit test frameworks such as ``py.test``.
 In particular, they are a powerful way to write self-checking test benches for MyHDL designs.
-As :keyword:`assert` statements are convertible, a whole unittest suite in MyHDL can be converted to an equivalent test suite in Verilog and VHDL.
+As :keyword:`assert` statements are convertible, a whole unit test suite in MyHDL can be converted to an equivalent test suite in Verilog and VHDL.

 Additionally, the same techniques as for synthesizable code can be used